 c.
 Identification of linkages between TPVs, cold pools, and CAOs

 All CAOs during 1979–2015, and all TPVs and cold pools transported to middle latitudes, i.e., TPVs and cold pools that move equatorward of 60°N after being located poleward of 60°N, during 1979–2015 are considered when identifying linkages between TPVs, cold pools, and CAOs.
 A CAO that occurred during 9–14 January 1982 is used to illustrate how these linkages are identified.
 The January 1982 CAO was identified as a CAO for the Northeast, Central, South, and Southeast regions.
 This CAO is linked to a TPV and cold pool that spend much of their lifetimes meandering in tandem with each other over Canada during late December 1981 and early January 1982, before moving equatorward into and then eastward across the northern U.S. (Fig. 2a).
-The TPV and cold pool concomitantly intensify over Canada during late December 1981 and early January 1982, with the TPV obtaining a minimum DT potential temperature value of ~249 K on 9 January 1982 and the cold pool obtaining a minimum 1000–500-hPa thickness of ~463 dam on 7 January 1982 (Figs. 2a,b).
+The TPV and cold pool concomitantly intensify over Canada during late December 1981 and early January 1982, with the TPV obtaining a minimum DT potential temperature of ~249 K on 9 January 1982 and the cold pool obtaining a minimum 1000–500-hPa thickness of ~463 dam on 7 January 1982 (Figs. 2a,b).
 A meridional cross section through the TPV and cold pool at 0000 UTC 10 January 1982 (Figs. 3a–c) shows that the TPV extends downward to ~750 hPa and is associated with a tropopause fold (e.g., Reed and Danielsen 1959; Danielsen 1968; Keyser and Shapiro 1986, sections 2a,b) and an intense jet streak (Figs. 3a,b).
 There is a notable upward bowing of isentropes throughout the troposphere within and beneath the TPV (Fig. 3a), illustrative of the cold pool (Fig. 3c) associated with the TPV, with low surface potential temperature values extending away from the core of the TPV (Fig. 3a).
 The large spatial overlap and temporal coincidence of the TPV and cold pool (Fig. 2a), and the concomitant intensification of the TPV and cold pool (Fig. 2b), suggest that the TPV and cold pool are dynamically linked.

 The January 1982 CAO is clearly linked to a cold pool associated with a TPV.
 To identify all CAOs linked to cold pools associated with TPVs, CAOs linked to cold pools are first identified.
 CAOs linked to cold pools are identified by requiring that a cold pool circle of a specified radius of 1500 km surrounding the cold pool center intersect with at least one grid point on a 0.5° × 0.5° grid within a region experiencing a CAO for at least one 6-h time step during the CAO (Figs. 4a,b).
 A cold pool circle with a radius of 1500 km encompasses the spatial extent of the cold pool shown in Fig. 4a at 0000 UTC 10 January 1982, as well as at other times (not shown).
 Furthermore, this cold pool circle contains all of the regions experiencing a CAO at this time, which are the Northeast, Central, South, and Southeast (Fig. 4b), such that the January 1982 CAO qualifies as a CAO linked to a cold pool for all of these regions.
 Several additional cold pool circle radius thresholds are tested, and the sensitivity of the identification of CAOs linked to cold pools to the cold pool circle radius threshold will be discussed in section 3b.